When is The Witcher season 2 on Netflix? Everything you need to know

-- HEARALPUBLICIST publication: get the newest TV and leisure information direct to your inbox
+- HEARALPUBLICIST e-newsletter: get the newest TV and leisure information direct to your inbox

 When is The Witcher season 2 on Netflix?